jsgroth/jgenesis/README.md

 * Optional 2-4x GSU overclocking for SNES Super FX games
 * Can run the Titan Overdrive and Titan Overdrive 2 demos for the Mega Drive

-TODOs:
-* Support multiple Sega CD BIOS versions in GUI and automatically use the correct one based on disc region

 ## Dev Builds

 The GitHub Actions workflow compiles release builds on every commit, which will stay available for 90 days afterwards: